ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 ### Listening on namespaced events

-The event system supports namespaced events to give you a possibility to build a structure of callbacks.
+The event system supports namespaced events to give you the possibility to build a structure of callbacks.
 Namespacing is achieved by using `:` in the event name:

 ```js
 this.fire( 'foo:bar:baz', data );
 ```

-Then listeners can be bound to a specific event or the whole namespace:
+Then then listeners can be bound to a specific event or the whole namespace:

 ```js
 this.on( 'foo', () => { ... } );